Welcome! Make sure to read the introduction. If you’re ready to go, there are multiple ways of getting started.

 - Use Node and npm to start the local server with

 npm install && npm run start.

-If you have npm, you can get started with scene template right from the command
+If you have npm, you can get started with scene template right from the command line with

 angle, a command line interface for A-Frame: